 In this recruitment we cooperate with Gulliksen Consulting.
-Therefore, all applications shall be sent to anna@gulliksenconsulting.se no later than 2016.
+Therefore, all applications shall be sent to anna@gulliksenconsulting.se no later than 9 september 2016.
 The application shall include a short letter of interest and a Curriculum Vitae (indicating references) in English.

-The position shall be filled the autumn of 2016.
+The position shall be filled during the autumn of 2016.

 All inquiries concerning the position shall be directed to Anna Gulliksen: e-mail: anna@gulliksenconsulting.se, mobile: 070-3350420.